-I this tutorial we will understand how we can set up a network as a ring topology, what are the advantages and disadvantages?
+This tutorial will teach us how to set up a ring topology network.
+What are the advantages and disadvantages?

 There can be two types of ring topologies.